berobloom/LSCIndoorCameraLocal1080p/README.md

 If everything is connected, insert your USB TTY into your host.

-Test the serial by opening a terminal as `root` and use the following command to set up a serial connection to the camera:
+Test the serial by opening a terminal and enter the following commands to set up a serial connection to the camera:

 ```
 cd "${WORKING_DIR}"